EXCLUSIVE-Pakistan to allow private firms to import COVID shots, exempt from price caps -documents

 ISLAMABAD, Feb 11 (Reuters) - Pakistan is to allow private companies to import coronavirus vaccines and has agreed to exempt such imports from price caps, according to documents reviewed by Reuters, even as the nation scrambles to secure supplies.

-The documents show the National Health Services, Regulations and Coordination division had sought a special cabinet exemption to allow for such imports, while excluding the imported vaccines from the strict price cap regime that is typically applied to all drug sales within the country.
+The documents show the National Health Services, Regulations and Coordination division of the health ministry had sought a special cabinet exemption to allow for such imports, while excluding the imported vaccines from the strict price cap regime that is typically applied to all drug sales within the country.

-The decision is significant as Pakistan has yet to secure substantive volumes of vaccines from any companies and it only this month launched a vaccination drive with 500,000 doses of Sinopharm's vaccine donated by long-time ally China.
+Health Minister Faisal Sultan confirmed the cabinet decision to Reuters, saying it was an "approval of the principle that private sector can import" and drive the pricing due to "the non-availability of a reference price".

-Those shots are first being given out to frontline health workers on a priority basis.
+The decision is significant as Pakistan, a nation of 220 million, has yet to secure substantive volumes of vaccines from any company and only this month launched a vaccination drive with 500,000 doses of Sinopharm's vaccine donated by long-time ally China.

-Sultan said that Pakistan still planned to inoculate its population for free and only a "small minority" who wish to pay for the shots will have that option in the open market.
+Sultan said that Pakistan still planned to inoculate its population for free and only a "small minority" who wished to pay for the shots would have that option in the open market.

 "Only those who wish to get it via private sector will pay anything," he said.
 "Personally, my assessment is that when the vaccines are available and we have market competition, that will automatically set the prices."